ecthiender/dotfiles/README.md

 $ ./install.sh
 ```

-PS: Currently, only Debian and CentOS/RHEL based distros are supported.
+PS: Currently, only Arch Linux, Debian and CentOS/RHEL based distros are supported.